Smart home solution (Tartu)

 One of the additional measures besides fully retrofitting Tartu’s pilot area apartment buildings is installing smart home systems in each of the apartments.
 Generally speaking, the smart home system consists of a gateway (or several), a control panel as well as various sensors and meters that all exchange data through cable or radio communication.
 More specifically, the smart home solution includes the following elements:

-- Control panel – a tablet computer that is used to control the devices and run the smart home app developed by Telia;
+- Control panel – a tablet computer that is used to control the devices and run the smart home app developed by EnLife;

 - Smoke detector – will be mounted on living room ceilings;

-- Impulse counter – will be mounted on electricity meters and transmit energy consumption data;
+- Impulse counters – will be mounted on electricity, water and gas meters and transmit consumption data;

 - Smart thermostats – to control room temperature;

 The smart home system will be connected to the Cumulocity cloud platform, which will be used to exchange data between various stakeholders (residents, housing associations, city of Tartu, University of Tartu, Tartu Regional Energy Agency), devices and platforms.
 This data will be the basis of empowering the consumers, leading to better decision-making and more energy-efficient behavior.
 Good data will also help service providers to make better investments and improvements in their value offers.